Teacher Education (PDP)

 During EDUC 401, students are assigned to a teacher (school associate) identified by school authorities and supervised by a faculty associate appointed by the University.
 Students observe, teach and participate in school routines and programs.

-During EDUC 402, students participate in the study of teaching, learning to make meaning of the complex world of educational practice, informed by extensive study of pedagogical literature.
+During EDUC 402, students participate in the study of teaching and learning, and make meaning of the complex world of educational practice, informed by extensive study of pedagogical literature.

 In the third term, students complete

-Students complete registration in this course in consultation with the undergraduate program advisor, faculty members, and the student’s faculty associate, to ensure that professional, academic and certification requirements are satisfied, or to satisfy the educational requirements of designated PDP modules.
-Students undertake 15 units of study in education (18 units if no previous recognized education course has been completed).
+Students complete enrollment in this course in consultation with the undergraduate program advisor, faculty members, and the student’s faculty associate, to ensure that professional, academic and certification requirements are satisfied, or to satisfy the educational requirements of designated PDP modules.
+Students undertake 15 units of upper division study in education.

 Students completing degrees from the Faculties of Applied Sciences, Arts and Social Sciences, Business Administration, Communication, Art, and Technology, Environment, Health Sciences or Science may apply credit for EDUC 404 to that degree.

-To be recommended for certification, in EDUC 404 the student must achieve a 2.0 grade point average.
+To be recommended for certification, in EDUC 404 students must achieve a minimum 2.0 grade point average in courses taken towards the EDUC 404 requirement (or receive a P in Pass/Fail courses).

 See EDUC courses for prerequisites and grading.